LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

 # --pending-deprecation

 `--pending-deprecation` is a new flag that will warn you whenever your node program is using features that are pending deprecation.
-For instance, in Node 8.0.0, using the for constructor `Buffer(num)` for the Buffer API is getting deprecated.
+For instance, in Node 8.0.0, using the constructor `Buffer(num)` for the Buffer API is getting deprecated.
 This constructor used to create 0-filled `Buffer` instances is pending deprecation and so if you use it and launch node with the `--pending-deprecation` flag, it will emit a `DeprecationWarning` warning.

 The following snippets runs Node 8.0.0 with the `--pending-deprecation` flag.
 Try it out.